oehme/oehme.github.io/_posts/2017-03-21-use-buildSrc.md

 {% endhighlight %}
 </figure>

-You can then give this plugin an id and use it in your project like so:
+You can then give this plugin an id and use the much nicer plugin DSL to apply it.

 <figure>
   <figcaption>buildSrc/build.gradle</figcaption>